baxmittens/DistributedSparseGrids.jl/README.md

 -	The quality of the error prediction depends on the number of collocation points.
 Therefore, for only a few collocation points, adaptive refinement may fail.
 Therefore it is recommended to generate some initial levels before using adaptive refinement (see examples).
 -	The interpolation is based on a local Lagrangian basis.
 Functions with discontinuities cannot be approximated.
 -	Sparse grid interpolation and integration will work best with a number of dimension between 1 and 6.
+-	The domain of the sparse grid is always $[-1,1]^n$.
+The user is responsible to map the input onto this domain.

 ### Point sets